wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ## CoevolutionResultEvaluator.java

 One may want to see how the scores between the evolving Pac-Men and ghosts change over time.
 To do this, one may use the files produced by `Evolutionizer.java` and provide them to this class which will take the Pac-Man population and ghost population of each generation and run them against one another several times.
 The average score is recorded and after all generations have been processed, a CSV file named `score_yyyy-MM-dd_hh-mm-ss.csv` is saved which contains the generation number in the first column and the average score in the second column.
 This CSV file can be used for later analysis.
+A sample result is provided at `sample_results/score_sample_100generations.csv` which was produced by running this class with the sample files `pacman_sample_100generations.csv` and `ghosts_sample_100generations.csv` as inputs.

 ### Running CoevolutionResultEvaluator

 First, open up `CoevolutionResultEvaluator.java` in your IDE.
-One should change the static variable `PAC_MAN_FILE` to the Pac-Man file produced by running the `Evolutionizer` that they'd like to use.
+One should change the static variable `PAC_MAN_FILE` to the pacman file produced by running the `Evolutionizer` that they'd like to use.
 Next, you should change the static variable `GHOST_FILE` to the ghost file produced by running the `Evolutionizer`.
 Note that you should not be mixing together files from different runs of `Evolutionizer`.
 For example, running a Pac-Man file with 10 generations and a ghost file with 100 generations in this class will cause an error.

 After you have set the variables, simply run the `main` method.
 The console will print the generation and the average score as each generation completes.
 After the main method has completed, a file called `score_yyyy-MM-dd_hh-mm-ss.csv` will be saved in the FinalProject folder.